WorksHub/flow-bot/README.md

 ### Prerequisites

 This program uses GNU version of `xargs`.
-If you are running under mac, make sure to run
+If you want to hack on flow-bot are running under macOS, make sure to execute

 ```shell
 brew install findutils
 ```

-and follow the instructions on screen to add the installed binaries to your path.
+and follow the instructions on screen to add the GNU versions of those programs on your machine.

-This is necessary because the version of xargs that comes shipped with MacOs does not support argument the `-r` used by the script
+This is necessary because the version of xargs that comes shipped with macOS does not support the `-r` argument used by the script

 ### Environment variables for the bot